demetris97/TII_assignment/README.md

 $ cd /Micro-XRCE-DDS-Agent/
 $ MicroXRCEAgent udp4 -p 8888

 6. A ROS2 package has been created for the assignment.
 The package must be downloaded from the github folder that also has been created for the assignment (https://github.com/demetris97/interview_assignment).
-Copy the ROS2 package (assignment_ros2_package) into the ROS2 workspace inside the docker container: /root/px4_ros_com_ros2 (the ROS package must have the name: "assignment_ros2_package").
+Copy the ROS2 package ("assignment_ros2_package") into the ROS2 workspace inside the docker container: /root/px4_ros_com_ros2 (the ROS package must have the name: "assignment_ros2_package").
 Build the ROS2 workspace to run the ROS2 nodes for the assignment.

-$ docker ps     #command to use to find the docker container id
+#Run from host machine.
+Command to use to find the docker container id:
+$ docker ps

-$ cp /host_machine_path_to_the_downloaded_ROS2_package/assignment_ros2_package <docker_container_id>:/root/assignment_ros2_package/px4_ros_com_ros2/src/assignment_ros2_package           #command to copy the ROS package from the host machine to the ROS workspace inside the docker container
+#Run from host machine.
+Command to copy the ROS package from the host machine to the ROS workspace inside the docker container
+$ docker cp /host_machine_path_to_the_downloaded_ROS2_package/assignment_ros2_package <docker_container_id>:/root/px4_ros_com_ros2/src/assignment_ros2_package

+#Run the following command from within the docker container to build the ROS workspace and run the autonomous missions for the assignment.
 $ cd /root/px4_ros_com_ros2/src/px4_ros_com/scripts
 $ ./build_ros2_workspace.bash
 $ source /opt/ros/humble/setup.bash